 By leveraging the power of Wave, you can add significant value to your ICFR compliance programme.

-What we are talking about with clients
+What have we been talking to our clients about?

 BEIS consultation: corporate resilience